Problem Description

 Allow Vitally to automatically update accounts to reflect their correct lifecycle statuses instead of manually overwriting the account's status.

-When making changes to your lifecycle tracking rules, keep a log of the updates and steps taken for easier troubleshooting in the future.
+When making changes to your lifecycle tracking rules, keep a log of the updates and steps taken for easier troubleshooting in the future.- Regularly audit Group-Location status hierarchies to identify and resolve cascading churn behaviors early.

 FAQ